RaydenSec/IT-Notes/windows-tips.md

 Check if there's a Program File and Program File (x86).
 If there's an (x86) folder labelled like that, it is x64

 ## File system Types
-Windows: NTFs (new Windos File system allows permissions and groups compared t Fat32)
+Windows: `NTFS` (new Windos File System allows permissions and groups compared to `Fat32`)
-Linux: ext3 and ext4
+Linux: `ext3` and `ext4`
-Mac: APFs
+Mac: `APFS`
-Global: Fat32, exFAT (common in Usbs)
+Global: `Fat32`, `exFAT` (common in Usbs)

 # Sysadmin Stuff

+## Permissions
+Permissions of folder/file in `Properties->Security`
+`Full Control` -> Full permissions for everything below (and can give other people permissions to file) If you add a new user to the Permissions, default permissions -> `Read` and `Execute` `Modify` -> Gives all the following permissions, except `Full Control` (can't edit permissions for others) Can also give permissions view the contents of a folder
+- When changing permissions for a folder, files inside will inherit permissions, but if you move a file to the folder, that file will not change to the folder's permissions

 ## Hidden Files
 Can make files/folders hidden/read-only